billigitt/UnderreportedAndTemporallyAggregated/README.md

 ![fig5](figs/sectionEffectOfRho/increasingRhoIsGood.png)

-*Fig 4: Demo that increasing reporting rate leads to smaller errors and narrower credible intervals.
-Also that credible interval width is the same for EE and how coverage also depends on reporting for EE but not for our method.*
+*Fig 4: Demo that increasing reporting rate leads to smaller errors and the outliers of errors get smaller too.

 NB: We go back to simulated data here.
 ## Section 4.
 Verification that increasing $\rho$ leads to narrower credible intervals